 Medical examiners have what may seem like eerie jobs.
 But their expertise is extremely important, and their cases can be very interesting, too.
 Which fictional medical examiners have stayed in your memory?

-*NOTE: The title of this post is a line from Living Colour’s Pride.
+*NOTE: The title of this post is a line from the Mountain Goats’ The Coroner’s Gambit.